 You may pick berries or mushrooms for personal use.
 There are specific areas where it is permissible to remove rocks for personal use.
 Contact the Public Information Center at 269-8400 for more information.

 Q. Can I use a metal detector in state parks?
-What about a gold pan or sluice box?

 Q. Where can I use my mountain bike?

 Bike use is allowed on a limited number of park trails, see www.dnr.alaska.gov/parks/aktrails/atstrans.htm.
 Bikes may also be used on the roads within campgrounds.

 You may rock climb anywhere.
 If you climb near a road use proper caution to ensure your vehicle is completely off the road and your activities will not endanger vehicles traveling on the road.